 Schlesinger Library has a robust digitization program that makes manuscript collections, books, periodicals, and photographs available to researchers across the globe.
 In the past ten years, the Library has digitized 1,140,672 pages of material.
-From the papers of public intellectual Charlotte Perkins Gilman to the research files of feminist artist Judy Chicago (in process), the library’s digital collections span two centuries of women’s history.
+From the papers of public intellectual Charlotte Perkins Gilman to the research files of feminist artist Judy Chicago, the library’s digital collections span two centuries of women’s history.

 Schlesinger Library’s digital collections platform allows researchers to visually explore digitized collections and to find related materials based on people, locations, or topics.
-We invite you to explore the growing number of collections that are accessible through this platform.
+We invite you to explore the personal and family papers that are accessible through this platform.

 Among the treasures in the Schlesinger Library are photograph collections that document the women’s liberation movement of the late 1960s and 1970s: images by Bettye Lane and Freda Leinwand, both of whom spent years capturing the moments, both big and small, that made up one of the most transformative times in U.S. history.
 While the Schlesinger began collecting these photographs in 1979, their families, upon the death of the photographers, donated the bulk of their collections just recently.
 In 2014, the Schlesinger Library was awarded a Hidden Collections grant by the Harvard Library.
 The grant allowed us to select, catalog and digitize images that depict the women's movement, approximately 4,000 of the total 40,000 images, including prints, negatives and slides, in the two collections.
 Both collections came with donor-supplied metadata that we repurposed and transcribed to create the catalog records.
 The project's website acts as a curated view into these wonderful images.